Victory Day (9 May): In Russia

 During the Soviet Union's existence, 9 May was celebrated throughout it and in the Eastern Bloc.
-Though the holiday was introduced in many Soviet republics between 1946 and 1950, it became a non-labour day only in the Ukrainian SSR in 1963 and the Russian SFSR in 1965.
+Though the holiday was introduced in many Soviet republics between 1946 and 1950, it became a non-working day only in the Ukrainian SSR in 1963 and the Russian SFSR in 1965.
 In the Russian SFSR, a weekday off (usually a Monday) was given if 9 May fell on a Saturday or Sunday.

 The celebration of Victory Day continued during subsequent years.
 The war became a topic of great importance in cinema, literature, history lessons at school, the mass media, and the arts.
 The ritual of the celebration gradually obtained a distinctive character with a number of similar elements: ceremonial meetings, speeches, lectures, receptions and fireworks.